-This approach implements Hadamard tests via shallow quantum circuits to estimate the entries $[\matra]_{kl}$ in Result~\ref{result2} by performing measurements on an ancilla qubit.
-This technique might be used similarly for approximating the quantum Fisher information on noisy quantum hardware as illustrated in Fig.~\ref{approximations} b).
-We expect that similar limitations on the gate count and measurement overhead apply here as the value to be measured decreases exponentially.
-The advantage of this algorithm is that it requires half the number of qubits compared to Result~\ref{result3} which uses SWAP-tests.
-This approach, however, might yield a non-trivial, non-negligible error when run on imperfect quantum hardware.
-In particular, one can show that its approximation error $\mathcal{O}(1{-}\f)$ does not scale with the number of qubits whereas the error of Result~\ref{result3} is suppressed exponentially.
-Comparing grey and white evolutions on Fig.~\ref{approximations} b) illustrates that Result~\ref{result3} provides a significantly more error-robust approximation of the optimal evolution in practice.
-In summary, Result~\ref{result3} is a scalable alternative to Hadamard tests and does only introduce a constant overhead in resources.
+This approach estimates the entries $[\matra]_{kl}$ of the pure-state metric tensor using Hadamard-test circuits.
+Although these circuits require only a single copy of the quantum state, the circuit depth is nearly double that of the circuit depth of our approach.
+For this reason we expect that similar limitations on the gate count and measurement overhead apply here.
+However, these Hadamard-test circuits yield a non-trivial, non-negligible error when run on imperfect quantum hardware as their approximation error $\mathcal{O}(1{-}\f)$ may be more substantial than the error term in Result~\ref{result3} which is suppressed for an increasing system size (exponentially in the limit of global depolarising noise).
+Indeed, comparing yellow and white evolutions in Fig.~\ref{introfig} illustrates that Result~\ref{result3} provides a significantly more error-robust approximation of the optimal evolution in practice.